oopsmonk/documentation/getting-started/1.0/understanding-iota/nodes.md

 ## Deciding which transactions are confirmed

-All transactions remain in this pending state until the node is sure of its validity.
+All transactions remain in a pending state until the node is sure of its validity.
 For a definition of a valid transaction, see [Transactions](../understanding-iota/transactions.md).

 However, even when a transaction is valid, nodes may not be able to make a decision like in the case of a [double spend](../references/glossary.md#double-spend).